Shelby McCallum

 In recent decades, Marshall County has become an attractive destination for tourists, thanks to its natural beauty and recreational opportunities.
 Kentucky Lake, one of the largest man-made lakes in the United States, has drawn visitors seeking fishing, boating, and other water-related activities.
 The county is also known for its historic sites, such as the Kentucky Dam Village State Resort Park and the Marshall County Historic Courthouse.
 Today, Marshall County thrives as a vibrant community with a diverse economy, preserving its historical legacy while embracing modern advancements.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Marshall County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Marshall County, Kentucky.

 • 1842: Marshall County is officially established.